bubdm/etlbox.docu/ETLBoxDocu/articles/dataflow/dataflow_transformations.md

 The RowTransformation is the simplest but most powerful transformation in ETLBox.
 The generic transformation has two types
 - the type of the input data and the type of the output data.
-When creating a RowTransformation, you pass a delegate describing how each record in the dataflow is transformed.
+When creating a RowTransformation, you pass a delegate describing how each record in the data flow is transformed.
 Here you can add any C# code that you like.

 The RowTransformation is a non blocking transformation, so it won't use up much memory even for high amounts of data.